MAME: ROM data

 Hard disks, compact discs and laserdiscs are stored in a MAME-specific format called CHD (Compressed Hunks of Data).
-Some arcade machines use analog hardware, such as laserdiscs, to store and play back audio/video data such as soundtracks and cinematics.
+Some machines use analog hardware, such as laserdiscs, to store and play back audio/video data such as soundtracks and cinematics.
 This data must be captured and encoded into digital files that can be read by MAME.
-MAME does not support the use of external analog devices, which (along with identical speaker and speaker enclosures) would be required for a 100% faithful reproduction of the arcade experience.
-A number of games use sound chips that have not yet been emulated successfully.
-These games require sound samples in WAV file format for sound emulation.
+MAME does not support the use of external analog devices, which (along with identical speaker and speaker enclosures) would be required for a 100% faithful reproduction of the experience.
+An ever decreasing number of games with unemulated audio circuits require sound samples in WAV file format for sound emulation.
 MAME additionally supports artwork files in PNG format for bezel and overlay graphics.
 Furthermore, emulation of games with liquid-crystal displays such as Game & Watch or extra physical aspects such as slot machines usually require extra image files for backgrounds or other aspects of the games.